Video shows jailer kneeing, punching handcuffed black man

-ST. PAUL, Minn. — Newly released video shows a Minnesota jail officer punching and kneeing a handcuffed black man, prompting the county board to vow Tuesday to do whatever is necessary to prevent it from happening again.
+ST. PAUL, Minn. — Authorities released video that shows a Minnesota jail officer punching and kneeing a handcuffed black man who can be heard pleading for his life.

 Ramsey County Sheriff Bob Fletcher on Monday released video of the 2016 incident, which happened before his term.
-In a statement, Fletcher called the video “extremely disturbing,” and said he is making changes.
+In a statement, Fletcher called the video “extremely disturbing,” and said he is making changes, including appointing a new detention superintendent to oversee the jail.

 “The conduct captured on the video will not be tolerated under my watch,” the sheriff said.

-Travis VanDeWiele pleaded guilty to misdemeanor disorderly conduct last month and has resigned.
+Travis VanDeWiele, who is white, pleaded guilty to misdemeanor disorderly conduct last month and has resigned.
 VanDeWiele had been a Ramsey County sheriff’s correctional officer since 2014.
 He has been on paid administrative leave for the last two years.

+The suspect who is being punched and kneed is Terrell James Johnson, then 24, who was brought in on a theft case.

+The April 13, 2016, video was filmed by an “acting or temporary” correctional sergeant on duty.
+VanDeWiele is one of about five officers seen removing Johnson from a St. Paul police squad car at the Ramsey County jail.

 “We can’t separate the individual actions from the law enforcement culture that allowed him to feel like it was OK to do that and that allowed several deputies to stand around and watch it take place,” Carter said.